Nobel789/EDA/README.md

 # EDA
-EDA practice and compare in jupyter and spyder environmengt
+EDA practice and compare in jupyter and spyder environment